 Some locals will tell you that Atlanta has ample outdoor recreations opportunities, but after 20+ years of living in Atlanta I can tell you that we’re lacking in the outdoor arena.

-Don’t get me wrong, there’s a lot of beautiful places nearby like Stone Mountain, the Chattahoochee River and a handful of healthy forests — but by and large, Atlanta’s landscape is rather flat and gets somewhat boring after a while.
+Don’t get me wrong, there’s a lot of beautiful places nearby like Stone Mountain, the Chattahoochee River and a handful of healthy forests — but by and large, Atlanta’s landscape gets somewhat boring after a while.